HelloUnicorns/speed-dance-revolution/README.md

 **'Speed Dance Revolution'** is a singleplayer web game based on the popular game 'Dance Dance revolution'.<br>
 But there's a catch: Every 10 seconds the song gets much faster - try your best to keep up!

-This game was created as an entry for the Ludum Dare #51 Jam competition.
+This game was created as an entry for the Ludum Dare #51 Jam competition. <br>
 The theme of the competition: 'Every 10 seconds'.

 ## Game Controls
-Desktop - you can use your arrow keys.
+Desktop - you can use your arrow keys. <br>
 Mobile - open the options menu and enable the touch pad.

 ## Play Online